Communication with Vincent Thibault

 §16 – Don’t be that guy

-(Part 28 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)
+This entry is part 28 of 37 in the series Study inspired by Pakour & Art du Déplacement by V. Thibault

 Serendipity.